 March bloodsheds in 1918 shocked this kind person to his core and he died in 1919.
 Isa Bey Hajinski married to Kheyransa Khanlarova.
 They had four children, three sons - Sadiq Bey, Ahmed bey, Ali Bey and a daughter - Zibeyda Khanum.
 As soon as the Bolsheviks invaded Azerbaijan, his sons involuntarily expatriated from the country.
 His daughter Zibeyda and wife Kheyransa Khanum stayed in Baku.
 They were kicked out of their luxury house; they weren't given even a chance to live in their summerhouse.

-The Azerbaijan Translation Centre (AzTC) on Wednesday received a visit from Milikh Yevdayev, Head of...
+The Azerbaijan Translation Centre (AzTC) on Thursday received a visit from Carlos Dante Riva...